millwardesque/jQuery-Ring-Menu/README.txt

 You may provide a set of options as the lone parameter to the ringmenu() function to change the behaviour of the plugin.
 See the "Configuration Parameters" section below for details

+You may also manually trigger the menu to open, close, or toggle after the initial call to ringmenu() by calling the ringmenu() function on the same element and passing one of the following strings instead of the Options array
+1. toggle.
+Open the menu if it's closed, and close the menu if it's open.
+2. open.
+Open the menu if it's closed.
+If the menu is already open, do nothing.
+3. close.
+Close the menu if it's open.
+If the menu is already closed, do nothing.

+e.g.
+$("#example-container").ringmenu();  // Initialize the ring menu
+$("#my-trigger").click(function() {  // Toggle the ring menu when someone clicks on the #my-trigger element
+  $("#example-container").ringmenu('toggle');
+});

 Refer to the example/ folder for a working demo and details of the implementation

 # Configuration Parameters